Koenkk/zigbee2mqtt.io/docs/devices/WXCJKG12LM.md

 As the device is sleeping by default, you need to wake it up after sending the bind/unbind command by pressing the reset button once.

-This device does not allow to bind 2 target devices whereas it has 2 x 2 switches (2 bands) ; bind only one target.
-It does not have 2 specific endpoints.
+Note that the WXCJKG12LM can only be bound to one device at a time.

-When bound to a lamp, the behavior is as follows (for WXCJKG12LM Aqara Opple switch 2 band):
+When bound to a lamp, the behavior is as follows (for WXCJKG12LM Aqara Opple switch 2 band).
 - up left click: turn off
 - up right click: turn on
 - down left click: light dim down (by steps of 33%)